APTrust/dart/README.md

 You can run the binary directly from there.

-## Running in Command-Line Mode
+## Running Jobs in Command-Line Mode

-DART runs in command-line mode if you specify a job file on the command line.
+DART can run both Jobs and Workflows from the command line.
+Most users will want to run Workflows, because they're easier, but we'll start by discussing jobs.

+There are several ways to pass job information to DART in command-line mode.
+Each of the examples below will run a job withouth launching the graphical interface.
+All jobs log to the same log file as the DART UI.

-Note the double dashes before the --job option.
+Note the double dashes before the --job and --json options.

 ```
+# Run a job from Job JSON file, which contains a full description
+# of the job to be executed.
 dist/mac/DART.app/Contents/MacOS/DART -- --job ~/tmp/dart/job.json

+# Run a Job stored in the DART Jobs database.
+The UUID is the unique
+# identifier of the job
+dist/mac/DART.app/Contents/MacOS/DART -- --job 00000000-0000-0000-0000-000000000000

+# Run a job by passing Job JSON directly to stdin
+echo '{ ...
+Job JSON ... }' | dist/mac/DART.app/Contents/MacOS/DART -- --json
 ```

 A job file contains a JSON description of a job, including any or all of